scaleoutsean/awesome-solidfire/README.md

 ### SolidFire/Element Demo VM

 - Element Demo VM: partners and customers may [download](https://mysupport.netapp.com/tools/info/ECMLP2848232I.html?pcfContentID=ECMLP2848232&productID=62139&pcfContentID=ECMLP2848232) (NetApp partner or support login required) and use it at no cost.
 Data and configuration persist after a reboot.
-It works with Kubernetes (Trident), VMware ESXi and other iSCSI clients supported by SolidFire
+It works with Kubernetes (Trident), VMware ESXi and other iSCSI clients supported by SolidFire.
+  - SolidFire Demo VM can't be upgraded and scaled, but if you want to keep data, you can set up async replication to a new instance and terminate the old instance.
 - NetApp OneCollect: this awesome and gratis multi-purpose utility that runs on Windows, Linux and in [Docker](https://hub.docker.com/r/netapp/onecollect/) containers is generally used for log data gathering but it can be used for configuration change tracking when set to run on schedule (watch [this video](https://www.youtube.com/watch?v=ksSs9wUi4sM) to get an idea - just don't run it on Element Management Node because that is not supported)

 ### Recorded Demos